jronallo/microdata_schemaorg_example/source/code4lib.html.md

 web that can be used to link resources together.
 The Memorial Bell Tower is a unique landmark that could be linked together with other representations of the same place.
-This linking could help machines to make connections between representations or users to follow their nose to related resources.
+This linking could help machines to make connections between resources or users to follow their nose to related representations.

 In Microdata the [`itemid` attribute](http://www.whatwg.org/specs/web-apps/current-work/multipage/microdata.html#attr-itemid) can be used to associate an item with a